LouisGraf/ADS2019/Slides Markdown/ADS_01_RProgramming.md

 Character vector manipulation
 ========================================================
-* The command `paste` creates a single string from the argument vectors‚Äô character representations, sep specifies the separator
+* The command `paste` creates a single string from the argument vectorsí character representations, sep specifies the separator

 ```r
 paste(LETTERS[1:8], 1:4, sep="!")